Codam-jde-baai/.github/profile/README.md

 #### Some defining CODAM projects for me were minishell, cub3d, and webserv.

 *Minishell* was the first team project and my first BIG coding project with many different parts.
 Working on minishell involved many complete project rewrites and gaining a deeper understanding of bash.
 Together with my project partner, we introduced our own vector data type in C to make parsing, expanding, and processing inputs easier.
+This project really forced me to make a good plan for the project architecture and to write robust code that was easy to update and rewrite where necessary.

 *cub3d* was a team project, but because it could be easily separated into parsing and rendering, it felt more like a solo project.
 The project was very interesting as I implemented a custom raycasting algorithm, which was a big challenge but also lots of fun.
 The satisfaction of creating a working (simple) game that runs smoothly felt like an amazing accomplishment.